 A PPA makes sense when your organization has large, stable load (10+ MW), a long-term planning horizon, and a strategic sustainability mandate.
 But PPAs are overused.
 Many mid-sized buyers with variable loads and shorter planning cycles are better served by flexible retail procurement combined with renewable energy certificates (RECs).

-A power purchase agreement is a 10–20 year contract to buy electricity from a renewable energy project at a set price.
+A Power Purchase Agreement (PPA) is a 10–20 year contract to buy electricity from a renewable energy project at a set price.
 Physical PPAs deliver actual power; virtual (financial) PPAs settle the difference between the agreed price and the wholesale market price, with the buyer receiving RECs.

 Costs People Underestimate